Nobody (2021 film): Plot

 Hutch Mansell sits inside an interrogation room, heavily bruised and injured.
 Two FBI agents interrogate him about his identity; Hutch responds that he is simply "nobody".

 In a flashback, Hutch leads an ordinary, mundane life as an office worker with his emotionally estranged wife Becca, teenage son Brady, and young daughter Sammy.
 One night, two thieves break into their house with a gun.
 Brady and Hutch confront them, but Hutch does not attack them despite being armed with a golf club, and the thieves depart with Hutch's watch and some loose cash.

 Everyone thinks Hutch is a failure for not fighting, but he reveals to his brother Harry that he held back because he knew the burglar's gun was unloaded.
 His brother-in-law, Charlie, offers Hutch a gun for protection, which he initially refuses.
 Hutch offers to buy out his father-in-law Eddie's business, but Eddie considers it a bad offer.
 The following evening, Sammy realizes her cat bracelet is missing, so Hutch sets out to find it.
 Suspecting one of the thieves took it when they grabbed the cash from a bowl, he tracks them down.
 He recognizes one by a wrist tattoo and demands they return the bracelet, but leaves after realizing they do not have it and were likely robbing to pay for their infant's medical bills.

 While on a bus heading home, a group of intoxicated thugs boards the bus and begins harassing a young woman; Hutch calmly but brutally fights them off.
 Unbeknownst to him, the group's leader, Teddy, is the brother of Yulian Kuznetsov, a Russian crime lord safeguarding the mob's obshchak money (a common treasury used to settle disputes in the Russian mafia).
-During the fight, Hutch breaks Teddy's windpipe before performing a crude cricothyroidotomy with a straw to allow him to breathe, but he falls into a coma and has permanent brain damage, enraging Yulian.
+During the fight, Hutch breaks Teddy's windpipe before performing a crude cricothyrotomy with a straw to allow him to breathe, but he falls into a coma and has permanent brain damage, enraging Yulian.
 Hutch returns home and is bandaged by Becca, who knows of his past.
 He vents his frustrations about living a mundane life to her before they reaffirm their love for one another.